hunicus/mempool/frontend/src/app/docs/api-docs/prebuild/README.md

     //setting `explicit` disables response fetching and uses the provided
     //text as a response.

-    responseSettings: {},           //optional; will be overridden by responseSettings objects set by network
+    responseSettings: {},           //optional; can be overridden by responseSettings objects set by network

     //PROPERTIES FOR SIGNET ONLY (EXAMPLE)
     //the following properties override corresponding properties from above
-    //when signet is the network.
+    //for signet only
     //a parameters override, if provided, must specify BOTH labels AND
     //corresponding exampleValues...the entire parameters object is overridden,
     //so specifying just exampleValues will NOT work.